 The Acer Chromebook 314 is not a monster of a laptop and it knows this, working extremely within its limitations.
 As such, it manages to balance performance, battery life, features, usability, and design for a well-rounded computing experience.

-As alluded to above, the highlights include a screen which is crisp, clear and bright, and the size of the screen allows for a roomy display with plenty of space to arrange apps, view tabs and documents; all promoting productivity greatly.
+Highlights include a screen that is crisp, clear and bright, and the size of the screen allows for a roomy display with plenty of space to arrange apps, view tabs and documents; all promoting productivity greatly.

 Equally, the battery life of a good 12 hours is a great thing to have, and really helps you get the most out of the solid performance that the 314 offers.

 It'll handle all your online work needs, including web browsing, admin and watching entertainment.
 The keyboard is satisfying and a joy to use, with a satisfying click and clack, while the touchpad interacts well with all your fingers' movements and commands.

 The connectivity and ports offered are pretty good, too.
 There's two of each kind of USB (C and A) to keep your extra devices live (one USB-C is for charging the Chromebook).